 People with reduced liver or kidney function should be cautious when using antibiotics.
 This may affect the types of antibiotics they can use or the dose they receive.

-Likewise, women who are pregnant or breast-feeding should speak with a doctor about the best antibiotics to take.
+Likewise, people who are pregnant or nursing should speak with a doctor about the best antibiotics to take.

 Individuals taking an antibiotic should not take other medicines or herbal remedies without speaking with a doctor first.
 Certain OTC medicines might also interact with antibiotics.